 Business Culture in Hungary is characterised by business communication, business etiquette, business meeting etiquette, internship and student placements, cost of living, work-life-balance and social media guide

 Hungary is a landlocked Central European country, the 16th largest in Europe (93,030 km2).
 It is a member of the European Union since 2004 and a member of the Schengen area since 2007.
 Its neighbours are: Slovakia, to the north; Ukraine, to the north-east; Romania, to the east; Serbia, Croatia and Slovenia to the south; and Austria to the west.
 The Hungarian territory consists mostly of plains and hills.
 Hungary’s climate is temperate, being influenced by three important climate zones: oceanic, continental and Mediterranean.
 Consequently, it can experience dramatic weather changes.
 The annual average temperature is 9.7°C (49.46°F) across most of the country and 11.2°C (52.16°F) in Budapest.
-The population of Hungary totals 9,909,000 (January 2013).
-With a population of 1.7 million inhabitants, Budapest has the role of economic and political centre of the country.
+The population of Hungary totals 9.6 million and with a population of 1.7 million inhabitants, Budapest has the role of economic and political centre of the country.
 The largest Hungarian cities, beside Budapest, are: Debrecen (205,000), Miscolk (178,000), Szeged (164,000), Pécs (159,000) and Gyõr (126,000).

 Hungary has a birth rate of 9.1‰ (2012), and a slightly higher death rate, at 13‰ (2012).
 The age distribution of the population is: 15.6 % are 14 years old or younger, 69.2 % are between the ages of 15 to 64 and 15.2% are 65 or older.
 Hungary’s main ethnic group is Hungarian (92.3%).
 Its most numerous minorities include: Romany (5%), Germans, Romanians, Slovakians, Serbians and Ukrainians.